plasmacel/makekit/MANUAL.md

 ## Build

 To build a source with a valid `CMakeLists.txt` open the command line terminal, navigate to the source directory and use `mk make BUILD_TYPE`.
 If you want to create a build system configuration without executing it, use `mk config BUILD_TYPE`.
+If files have been added or removed from the source after creating a build configuration, then you can update the configuration by `mk config BUILD_TYPE` or `mk refresh BUILD_TYPE`.

 ## Commands